 At times during his presidency, Trump has been outspoken on religious liberty, both in the United States and around the world.

 On the National Day of Prayer in May, announced a new rule broadening health care workers' rights to opt out of procedures at odds with their religious beliefs.
 On the same day, he signed an executive order intended to help religious leaders speak out more boldly on political issues without fear of losing non-profit status.

 In mid-July this year, the second annual Ministerial to Advance Religious Freedom took place in Washington.
 In connection to the event, the president hosted more than a dozen victims of religious persecution in the Oval Office for a televised meeting.

 Many of those at the Oval Office meeting during July's Ministerial were also present at Monday's event.
 During his speech, Trump invited them to stand up for an applause.

 Following Trump's remarks, Secretary-General of the United Nations António Guterres called religious freedom "a pressing global issue, and one which is also very close to my heart."

 "The persecution of religious minorities is absolutely intolerable," he said later in his remarks.

-Guterres trumpeted the controversial Abu Dhabi declaration, which was signed by Pope Francis and Ahmad Al-Tayyeb, the grand imam of Al-Azhar.
+Guterres trumpeted the controversial Abu Dhabi declaration, which was signed by Pope Francis and Ahmed Al-Tayyeb, the grand imam of Al-Azhar.